Engineering Note

 Approach Benefit Cost

-Caching Faster responses Stale data risk
+Caching Faster responses and reduced repeated computation Stale data risk if cache invalidation is not handled carefully

 Real-World Impact